Los Angeles SUV Rollover Accident Lawyers

 What If I Was Partially At Fault?

-Statute of Limitations
+Statute Of Limitations

-The law that sets time limit is called the statute of limitations.
+The law that sets a time limit is called the statute of limitations.
 It means that all victims must file their claim within a certain timeframe for it to be legal and considered by the court.
 If you miss the deadline, you are likely to lose your right to sue.

 Latest Traffic Reports in California